If you are a returning student, please submit an early arrival request from the student accommodation portal.

 Inventory and Condition

-When you take up occupancy of rooms you will be invited to confirm that the inventory of furnishings is in order and you will be asked to report any defects in fittings, décor etc. The inventory sheet will be included in your arrival pack given to you at check-in.
+When you take up occupancy of rooms you will be invited to confirm that the inventory of furnishings is in order and you will be asked to report any defects in fittings, décor etc. The inventory sheet will be included in your arrival pack given to you at check-in or an online form will be sent to you in a Welcome E-mail on the day of your arrival, depending on the location.
 Please fill it out and return it back to the reception within couple of days of arrival.

 When students accept the offer of a room online, they are also required to accept online the residential licence.
 This Licence is the agreement between you as the occupant of the room and Trinity.
 It is important that you read and understand the licence because it states your responsibilities.
 Among other matters, the licence states the terms under which you may leave your accommodation early and it details what is permitted and what is prohibited.